By Karen

 Note: unfortunately, at the moment, the Hotel zum Türken bunker is closed because the hotel is closed (reopening date unknown).

-The Documentation Center is reopening September 28, 2023, so that bunker system will be available again.
+The Documentation Center has reopened, so that bunker system is available again.

 Old map of Obersalzberg bunkers with current structures addedObersalzberg Bunkers - with current structures